 Contact the National Passport Information Center.
 A Customer Service Representative will confirm the date your passport was mailed to you, the address to which it was mailed and, if necessary, help you report that you did not receive your passport.

 You have 90 days from the date your passport was issued to report that you have not yet received it.
 If you do not report it within 90 days, you will be required to reapply and submit the full passport fee.

-Passport Book Only: You may receive your newly-issued passport and your citizenship documents (such as your birth certificate, expired passport, naturalization certificate or citizenship certificate) in two separate mailings.
+I applied for a passport book only: You may receive your newly-issued passport and your citizenship documents (such as your birth certificate, expired passport, naturalization certificate or citizenship certificate) in two separate mailings.
 Please contact the National Passport Information Center (NPIC) if you do not receive a second mailing within 10 business days of receiving the first.
-We can send your passport book using a 1-2 day delivery service.
+We can send your passport book via a 1-2 day delivery service.

-Passport Card Only: You may receive your newly-issued passport card and your citizenship documents (such as your birth certificate, expired passport, naturalization certificate or citizenship certificate in two separate mailings.
+I applied for a passport card only: You may receive your newly-issued passport card and your citizenship documents (such as your birth certificate, expired passport, naturalization certificate or citizenship certificate in two separate mailings.
 Please contact NPIC if you do not receive a second mailing within 10 business days of receiving the first.
 We only send the passport card via First Class Mail.
-We do not send cards using 1-2 day delivery services.
+We do not send cards via 1-2 day delivery services.

 I applied for both a passport book and passport card: You may receive three separate mailings; one with your citizenship documents (such as your birth certificate, expired passport, naturalization certificate or citizenship certificate), one with your newly-issued passport book, and one with your newly-issued passport card.
 Please contact NPIC if you do not receive the second or third mailing within 10 business days of the previous mailing.